 Like the best of Apple’s hardware and software, the store was extremely well designed.
 It was light, airy, and inviting.
 The employees were very friendly and all the little touches were in place.
 Heck, Apple even “imported” real kids for the kids section.

-photo section for lots of pictures.
+Check out our photo section for lots of pictures.
 But to put things in perspective, here’s a description of the layout and design of the store, which will be pretty typical of all upcoming Apple retail facilities.

 All will carry inventory — about 500 products, including all Apple’s products, of course, and over 300 third-party software titles for professionals and consumers, including some of the best educational titles for kids — because, as Apple CEO Steve Jobs said, people like to go into a store and walk home with a product.